haxwell/quizki/README.md

 Our Code of Conduct is a very simple rule: "Be nice or be gone."

-To contribute to quizki project join the Denver Mock Program Job MeetUp.
-We meet biweekly for Agile planning sessions on Monday evenings, and have 15 min Standup meetings on Tuesdays and Thursdays.
+To contribute to quizki project join the [Denver Mock Program Job MeetUp](https://www.meetup.com/Denver-Mock-Programming-Job-Meetup/).
+We meet for biweekly Agile planning sessions on Monday evenings, and have 15 min Standup meetings on Tuesdays and Thursdays.
 Details are in the MeetUp.
-After joining you will be invited to access our tools: Slack communications channel, Trello and other tools.
-After setting up your Trello board, pick an issue from the backlog to work.
-The issues each refer to the github issues on [haxwell/quizki](https://github.com/haxwell/quizki).
+After joining you will be invited to access various tools: Slack communications channel, Trello and others.
+After setting up your Trello board, pick an issue from the "DMPJ - quizki" Trello backlog to work.
+The issues each refer to the GitHub issues on [haxwell/quizki](https://github.com/haxwell/quizki).

 For each issue you work, create a local/featureBranch off your local/devBranch.
 We work both fixes and new features using featureBranches.
 After you have tested the issue's solution, push the local/featureBranch to origin/featureBranch on GitHub, then issue a pull request to haxwell/quizki for your origin/featureBranch.

 If you are working a complex issue, then feel free to issue an inprogress pull request to discuss the progress and pontential solutions.
 Corrections may be recommended.
 If so, you can merge recommendations your local/featureBranch.
-Just fetch, pull, merge into your local/featureBranch, then push up the update to your origin/featureBranch.
+Just fetch, pull, merge into your local/featureBranch.
+Afterward push the updated local/featureBrancg to your origin/featureBranch.

 ## Versioning